Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Method

-After obtaining a set of frontier points, conventional methods evaluate each frontier point to determine the best viewpoint goal $\bm{P}_{\textit{nbv}}$, by considering the information gain $\bm{G}(\bm{P}_\textit{i})$ and path cost $\bm{C}(\bm{P}_\textit{i})$.
-Differently, we propose the semantic-aware frontier evaluation function that also takes the semantic region information into consideration.
+After obtaining $\bm{F}$, conventional methods evaluate each frontier point to determine the next best viewpoint goal $\bm{P}_{\textit{nbv}}$, by considering the information gain $\bm{G}(\bm{P}_\textit{i})$ and path cost $\bm{C}(\bm{P}_\textit{i})$.
+Differently, we propose the semantic region aware frontier evaluation function that also takes the semantic region information into consideration.